Zenulous/luis-test-framework/README.md

 # LUIS Test Framework Proof of Concept

 This repo contains a proof of concept for automatically testing a LUIS IRS (intent recognition system) model.
 It consists of two components: component A uses a context free grammar (CFG) to expand grammar rules, resulting in the generation of utterances that can be used to test an IRS.
 Component B is capable of querying the IRS and asserting its performance.
 The framework can be used in multiple MLOps scenarios.
-For more details, please refer to the associated thesis paper which will be included in this repository soon.
+For more details, please refer to the associated thesis paper within the `thesis` folder.

 # Prerequisites